 Friday News Roundup - International

-Afghanistan’s president says cowards were behind this week’s bombing in Kabul.
-After their latest meeting, Germany’s Chancellor calls out President Trump.
-And of course, the President makes his decision on the Paris climate accord.
+Iraq marks a major moment, Brazil sends its former president to prison and President Trump looks for an alternative agreement — in Paris.
 A panel of journalists joins Joshua Johnson for analysis of the week’s top international news stories.

 GUESTS